 Here are the UPOINT categories:

 Chronic pelvic pain syndrome in men is finally getting the attention it deserves.
 The National Institutes of Health recently announced a $37.5 million commitment to fund research into the causes of pelvic pain disorders in men.
-Dr. Shoskes has established a website to help other doctors use the UPOINT system at http://www.upointmd.com.
-Here are more of his tips:
+Here are more of Dr. Shoskes tips: